jrmenzel/vimix_os/docs/userspace/tests/usertests.md

 # Usertests

 Main user space test suite.
-From xv6.
+Based on the usertests of xv6.
+This version has additional tests and [builds on Linux](docs/build_instructions.md) (with a subset of tests).
+This way tests for Linux compatible features can be written against a known-to-work target.

 > usertests `options` OR `testname`